DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

  2. Treasury address must be defined
  3. Penalty fee must be defined
  4. Penalty deadline must be defined
- 5. xARDM token must be deployed
+ 5. sARDM token must be deployed
  6. Staking then must be deployed with all the above parameters
- 7. Mint role must be given from xARDM to Staking Contract
+ 7. Mint role must be given from sARDM to Staking Contract
  8. Staking contract is ready to be used

 ---